fabianoad/atm-kata-xp-farm/NOTES.md

 1 - give a value of 30 and atm function should return 2 [ failed ]

 2 - give a value of 30, check if it's possible to withdraw based on available bank notes and atm function should return 2.
 Code refactored [ success ]

+3 - refactor code when given 30 as parameter, check if the value is in the array and calculate to return 2. [ success ]